The-Clayman/Broadcaster/README.md

    >
 >

-Appliaction ui should be available on:
+Application ui should be available on:
 [http://localhost:3000/](http://localhost:3000/)

 2. To remove the deployment, run: